-The main distinction in work to be done between a model and a calculation that is not a model is that the model will require some documentation but a calculation typically does not.
-A very simple model may require no more than a single paragraph for documentation.
-There is no requirement in the standards of practice that an actuary keep any particular documentation of a calculation that is not a model, but for more significant or complex calculations, it may be wise to retain some documentation.
+The main distinction in the standards between a model and a calculation that is not a model is in the documentation required.
+The standards normally require some documentation for choosing and using a model.
+There is no requirement in the standards of practice that an actuary keep any particular documentation of a calculation that is not a model, but for more significant or complex calculations, it may be prudent to retain some documentation.